Gre8t/deel/README.md

 - Open policy agent to guard deployment access.
 - Image policy webhook, network policies, and container runtime security to container access.

 As the saying goes, being early in the market beats waiting for perfection.
-I would get this done at the 3rd stage of the interview.
+I would get this before the interview stage with the hiring manager.
+Also, if you would like to indulge me I would write a blog about the challenges i have faced while trying to add more features to this and also how I overcame them - I kept pulling my hair at falco 😉

 #### TODO:
 * make the app run using goroutine